Get Started with Falcon Foundry

 Click here to view the Angular issues I experienced.

 Later, I tried adding navigation and sub-pages to my Angular app.
-When Foundry modifies the HTML, it seems to cause the Angular app to use push-based routing instead of the configured hash-based routing.
-I'm not sure why this is, but deleting the <base> tag from the HTML (via Chrome Developer Tools) makes it work again.
+When Foundry modified the HTML, it caused the Angular app to use push-based routing instead of the configured hash-based routing.
+Deleting the <base> tag from the HTML (via Chrome Developer Tools) will resolve this issue.

 Learn More about Falcon Foundry